Fire and rescue services

 More information:

-By law, all vehicles must stop when the President's motorcade goes past.
+By law, all vehicles must stop and pull over when the President's motorcade goes past.
 You must stop even if you're on the opposite side of the road on a dual carriageway.

 Motorcades usually begin with a single police motorcycle with flashing lights.
 Security forces sometimes intimidate or assault motorists who don't stop in time.